abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 ## Defining Entities

 This application will have a single [entity](../../../Entities.md) and we can start by creating it.
-So, create a new `TodoItem` class under the **Entities** folder of the project.
+So, create a new `TodoItem` class under the **Entities** folder of the project:

 ````csharp
 using Volo.Abp.Domain.Entities;